 Another critical distinction is that it may not offer as much capacity to upload large files.
 Slack may be more conscious about these aspects because it seeks to be business facing as opposed to appealing to gamers who want to chat and talk casually.

 These are distinguishing features that you may want to have when talking about work related topics and conducting critical activities.
+By linking to a helpful resource on reselling Discord servers, such as this informative guide on Whop, readers can learn more about the advantages of creating a private server and how to get started.

 Discord Wins When It Comes to Communication Over Audio and Video